blockscout/blockscout/docker-compose/README.md

 - Nethermind, OpenEthereum: `docker-compose -f docker-compose-no-build-nethermind up -d`
 - Ganache: `docker-compose -f docker-compose-no-build-ganache.yml up -d`
 - HardHat network: `docker-compose -f docker-compose-no-build-hardhat-network.yml up -d`
-- Running explorer only without DB: `docker-compose -f docker-compose-no-build-no-db-container.yml up -d`.
+- Running only explorer without DB: `docker-compose -f docker-compose-no-build-no-db-container.yml up -d`.
 In this case, one container is created - for the explorer itself.
-It assumes DB credentials are provided through the `DATABASE_URL` environment variable.
+And it assumes that the DB credentials are provided through `DATABASE_URL` environment variable.

 All of the configs assume the Ethereum JSON RPC is running at http://localhost:8545.